markintoshplus/CSEG-PrelimLabExam-TicTacToe/README.md

 - **Persistent storage**: Game states and results are stored in a SQLite database.
 - **Play multiple rounds**: After each game, players can choose to play again.
 - **Game history**: All games and their moves are saved in the database for future reference.
+- **Difficulty levels**: Choose between Easy, Medium, and Hard difficulty levels for the AI.
+- **Game history and details**: View recent matches and detailed move-by-move history of each game.

 ## How It Works

 - **Game State**: The current state of the game board, player moves, and move numbers are stored in the `game_state` table.
 - **Game Result**: The result of each game (win, tie, or in-progress) is stored in the `game_result` table.
 - **AI Player**: The AI uses the Minimax algorithm to calculate the best possible move at every turn.
+- **Difficulty Levels**: The AI's decision-making process varies based on the selected difficulty level (Easy, Medium, Hard).

 ## Table of Contents